Botswana at a glance

-Our team have recently established a temporary office and are running a mobile veterinary clinic three times a week, clocking up hundreds of kilometres to bring relief to donkeys in remote rural villages.
+Our team run a mobile veterinary clinic three times a week, clocking up hundreds of kilometres to bring relief to donkeys in remote rural villages.
 In 2017 we provided more than 2,000 treatments to working animals.

 With a population of a little over two million people, Botswana is one of the most sparsely populated countries in the world.
 Almost three quarters of the country is covered by the arid Kalahari Desert and droughts are a common problem in the country.
 The population is made up of a variety of ethnic groups, the largest of which is the Tswana.

 For Botswanan farmers, working animals such as donkeys, horses and cows are integral to their survival.
-In the northern town of Maun alone, there are more than 24,000 donkeys which due to their abundance, tend to be considered “low-status” animals.
-Donkeys, mules, and horses are used for transportation while over 50% of households depend on cattle as their largest source of rural income.
+In the northern town of Maun alone, there are more than 24,000 donkeys which due to their abundance, tend to be considered “low status” animals.
+Donkeys, mules, and horses are used for transportation while over 50 per cent of households depend on cattle as their largest source of rural income.